 'More than just money'– widening the understanding of the costs involved in cancer care

-Pearce, Susie, Kelly, Daniel and Stevens, Warren (2001) 'More than just money'– widening the understanding of the costs involved in cancer care.
+Pearce, Susie and Kelly, Daniel and Stevens, Warren (2001) 'More than just money'– widening the understanding of the costs involved in cancer care.
 Journal of Advanced Nursing, 33 (3). pp. 371-379.
 ISSN 0309-2402

 Full text is not in this repository.

-|Research Areas:||Health & Education > Health & Education|
+|Research Areas:||A. > School of Health and Education|

 |Date Deposited:||14 Dec 2009 07:25|